jdegbau/jdegbau.github.io/_posts/2024-09-27-why-is-google-adding-ssrltid-to-my-urls.md

 title: Why Is Google Adding SSRLTID To My URLs?
 SEO_title: Why Is Google Adding SSRLTID To My URLs?
 slug: /why-is-google-adding-ssrltid-to-my-urls/
-excerpt: Seeing a strange "srsltid" parameter on your URLs in Google Search?
+excerpt: Seeing a strange srsltid parameter on your URLs in Google Search?
 Learn more about what this parameter means and if it's hurting your SEO.
 featured_image:
 redirect_from:
 ---